rbisdorff/Digraph3/docSphinx/tutorial.rst

      *Figure 19a*: Random spanning tree

-More general, and in case of a not connected graph *g*, we may generate with the :py:class:`graphs.RandomSpanningForest` class a *not necessarily uniform* random instance of a **spanning forest** -one or more random tree graphs- generated from a **random depth first** search graph *g* traversal.
+More general, and in case of a not connected graph, we may generate with the :py:class:`graphs.RandomSpanningForest` class a *not necessarily uniform* random instance of a **spanning forest** -one or more random tree graphs- generated from a **random depth first search** of the graph components' traversals.

 >>> g = RandomGraph(order=15,edgeProbability=0.1,seed=140)
 >>> g.computeComponents()